Privacy Notice

 Giving and withdrawing your permission to take part in CNC

 We seek your informed consent to be part of the study.
 We provide you with appropriate information about the study and how your information will be used.
 We do this so that you know what to expect when you choose whether you would like to take part.
-You can tell us at any time that you no longer want to be contacted about the study or you want to change the permissions that you have given.
+You can tell us at any time that you no longer want to be contacted about the study.
+You can also tell us if you’ve changed your mind about us adding information from administrative records or about the use of any biological samples you have given us including your DNA.
 You do not need to give a reason for this.
 Our UK GDPR lawful basis for processing study data for research purposes is public task rather than consent.
 The lawful basis section below gives more information about this.

 Data controllers